learn-co-students/pfwtfp-rob-the-museum-dan-reeve-s-module-1-gap/README.md

 ### Museum Class

-- Start with `initialize`: A museum should be initialized with a museum name as a `String`.
-The `initialize` method should set up any class instance variables.

-- `new_from_csv`: takes in the name of a CSV file (`art_heist.csv` in our case) and converts values to instances of galleries, paintings and artists.
-You may choose to develop relationships between museums, galleries, paintings and artists as you see fit, but at minimum:
+- `new_from_csv`: reads and converts CSV data values to instances of galleries, paintings and artists.
+You may choose to develop relationships between museums, galleries, paintings and artists as you see fit

- - A museum can have multiple galleries.
-An array of all galleries should be returned using a `galleries` method or accessor.
- - A gallery can have multiple paintings
- - An artist can have multiple paintings
- - A painting contains its value

 - `biggest_gallery`: return the name of the biggest gallery by number of paintings